Pablo Avelluto: Professional career

+Avelluto was born on 18 February 1966 in Buenos Aires.
+His father was a Roman Catholic, while his mother was of sephardic and Spanish origin.
+His maternal grandmother, Gentil Calderón, was born in İzmir in 1905 and through her is related to polemicist Carlos Maslatón.
 He was educated at Carlos Pellegrini High School of Commerce.
 He holds a Licentiate degree in Social Communication Sciences from the Faculty of Social Sciences of the University of Buenos Aires, where he taught and conducted research.
 In the field of journalism, he has contributed to publications such as La Nación, ¨El porteño¨, ¨Tres Puntos¨, ¨El Ciudadano¨ and ¨Babel¨, among other media.

 He also worked in radio journalism and was one of the founding members of ¨El Bulo de Merlin¨, one of the first community radio stations in Argentina.

 His career in the book industry, which started in 1993, included various positions in publishing houses such as Espasa Calpe, Grupo Editorial Planeta and Editorial Sudamericana, Random House Mondadori.

 He also worked in educational publishing houses such as Ángel Estrada & Co. and magazines such as Torneos y Competencias.
 During his term as Editorial Director of the Southern Region at Random House Mondadori, between 2005 and 2012, he was responsible for the publication of more than four thousand works of different genres and authors, half of which were of Argentine origin.
 Among the local authors published during his administration are Horacio Verbitsky, Jorge Lanata, Beatriz Sarlo, Ricardo Forster, Marcos Aguinis, Jorge Asís, Jorge Fernández Díaz, Maitena Burundarena, Pacho O'Donnell and Juan José Sebreli.

 Between 2004 and 2005 he was Vice-President of the Argentine Chamber of Publications.

 In 2014 he was appointed General Coordinator of the Public Media System of the City of Buenos Aires, which includes the radios AM 1110 (the city radio) and FM 2x4, the city channel, the Cultural Agenda and La Agenda, a magazine of ideas and culture in the city founded during his term.

 In the October elections of 2015, he was elected as Parlasur representative for the Autonomous City of Buenos Aires, after leading the ballot in PRO.
 After taking office as President of the Nation, on 10 December 2015 Mauricio Macri appointed Avelluto as Minister for Culture of the Nation.